anis-hd/Geometric-Invariants-enhanced-U-net-for-Image-Segmentation/README.md

-# Interactive Deep Learning Suite for Semantic Segmentation
+# Interactive Geometric Invariants Enhanced U-Net Models Training, Inference, and Benchmarking

 This project provides a complete, browser-based graphical user interface (GUI) for an end-to-end semantic segmentation pipeline.
-It allows users to train, benchmark, and analyze deep learning models (U-Net and its variants) without writing any code or using the command line.
+It allows users to train, benchmark, and analyze deep learning models (U-Net and its Fourier-Mellin and Complex Moments enhanced variants) without writing any code or using the command line.

 The application is built with **Python, Flask, and PyTorch** and features a multi-tabbed interface for: